Version: 1.2

 9.2 Audit Process

-- Customer must provide at least 30 days' written notice
+- Customer must provide at least 30 days’ written notice, specifying the proposed scope, duration, and audit commencement date

 - Customer bears the cost of the audit

-- FreshGuard may require auditors to sign confidentiality agreements
+- FreshGuard may require auditors to sign reasonable confidentiality agreements

-As an alternative to on-site audits, FreshGuard will make available relevant security certifications, audit reports (e.g., SOC 2 Type II), and documentation upon written request.
+As an alternative to on-site or remote audits, FreshGuard will make available relevant security certifications, third-party audit reports (e.g., SOC 2 Type II, ISO 27001), and technical and organizational measures documentation upon reasonable written request, subject to appropriate confidentiality obligations.[web:45]

 10. Data Deletion and Return